coredao-org/CoreDAO-Docs/docs/stake-and-delegate/btc-staking/Ledger-Core-Guides/mainnet/btc-redemption.md

 2. From the displayed wallet modal, select the wallet of your choice configured for use with Core Mainnet.

 ### Step #2: Navigate to Staking Dashboard
-1. Ensure your Ledger device is installed with the latest firmware and connected to your computer with  Ledger"s primary Bitcoin (BTC) address.
+1. Ensure your Ledger device is installed with the latest firmware and connected to your computer with Ledger's primary Bitcoin (BTC) address.
 2. Navigate to the [Core Ledger BTC Staking Website](https://stake.coredao.org/staking).
 3. On the website UI, hover over your connected wallet in the top right corner and click "**My Staking**".